cristicmf/dao/docs/Tutorials.md

 Next we're going to modify the old coin actions contract.
 It will now check if the caller is a registered user before letting them send or receive coins.
 Good thing the coin actions contract is separate from the database, or we would have had to replace the entire system; now we only have to fix the actions contract and re-deploy.

-contract NewCoinActions is DefaultDougEnabled, Errors {
+contract CoinActions is DefaultDougEnabled, Errors {

     address _minter;